Articles & Reviews

 Daily Mail November 2022

-Inside the brutal world of bare knuckle pit fighting - where gloves are banned and competitors can settle feuds without the risk of going to prison
+Inside the brutal world of bare knuckle pit fighting - where gloves are banned and competitors can settle feuds without the risk of going to prison.

 Striking pictures have laid bare what it's really like inside the brutal world of bare-knuckle pit fighting – from gory injuries to victorious celebrations.